There are a lot of options when it comes to online learning. If you've been considering trying out Skillshare classes, read on for my review.

 The reason I never felt the need to try the free version is because they offer a very generous free trial.

-Currently you can try out Skillshare Premium with 2 months free.
-Yes, 2 MONTHS!
+Currently you can try out Skillshare Premium with a free trial.

 If you sign up for a full year using my link you can also get 30% with my coupon code (annual30aff)!
 It looks like you can’t enter the coupon code when signing up for the free trial.